Things to look out for

 ||$7,600 per hip (depending on policy, excludes Indoor Cat Plan)

-Is there continuous cover for chronic conditions?
+Continuous cover for chronic conditions

 When you compare pet insurers, it is important to find out whether chronic conditions are covered for the life of the policy.
 Once your pet is insured, Bow Wow Meow will cover all chronic conditions for the life of the pet up to the annual benefit limit each year (as long as the condition was not pre-existing), provided you renew your policy each year without any break, lapse or change in the level of cover.